GaneshHulyal/IHDS-New/README.md

 #Follow the below steps to run this project.
 KLE-Samsung Data Collection App is an Android Studio project and app module that can be directly cloned and imported into Android Studio.

-# Clone this repo using below URL:
+# Clone this repo using URL given below:
 https://github.com/GaneshHulyal/AIDataLab.git

 - Paste code in Android-Studio-Project Directory.